dingo-d/WordPress-development-environment-setup-for-Windows/Readme.md

 You can tweak this to your liking of course.

+#### PHPCS plugin

+Nilambar Sharma made a great phpcs plugin for theme reviews, that eliminates the need for installing code sniffer if you want to check your theme.
+You can get it here: https://github.com/ernilambar/ns-theme-check

+This will check your theme through `WordPress-Theme` sniffs, just download [zip](https://github.com/ernilambar/ns-theme-check/releases) file and install it as a plugin.
+Just know that `WordPress-Theme` sniffs are still work in progress, so there may be some sniffs that go unreported, but that should be fixed in time.
+I really recommend this for theme developers.

 In my personal projects I still use the `WordPress` ruleset, just to be on the safe side :)